notbdu/falcon-autocrud/README.md

 ### Pre-method functionality.

-To do something before a method is called (currently only POST), add special methods as follows:
+To do something before a POST or PATCH method is called, add special methods as
+follows:

 ```
 class AccountCollectionResource(CollectionResource):
     model = Account

     def before_post(self, req, resp, db_session, resource, *args, **kwargs):
-      # Anything you do with db_session is in the same transaction as the #
+      # Anything you do with db_session is in the same transaction as the
       # resource creation.
-Resource is the new resource not yet added to the #
+Resource is the new resource not yet added to the
       # database.
+      pass

+class AccountResource(SingleResource):
+    model = Account

+    def before_patch(self, req, resp, db_session, resource, *args, **kwargs):
+      # Anything you do with db_session is in the same transaction as the
+      # resource update.
+Resource is the modified resource not yet saved to
+      # the database.
       pass
 ```